-As a majority of Indians are working from home, searches for ‘remote work skyrocketed to 966 percent in April 2021, from the same period last year, according to data from job site Indeed.
+As most Indians are working from home, searches for remote work skyrocketed to 966 percent in April 2021, from the same period last year, according to job site Indeed.

 The data revealed that searches for remote work were higher across age groups — 60-64, 15-19, and 40-44 at 13 percent each, while the searches in the age groups 35-39 and 20-24 were 12 percent each.

 The data also revealed that Bengaluru topped the chart for remote job searches with 16 percent, followed by Delhi (11 percent), Mumbai (8 percent), Hyderabad (6 percent), and Pune (7 percent).

 This burgeoning demand for remote jobs is backed by the fact that geographical boundaries are blurring while employers hire and job seekers scout for opportunities.

 The Covid-19 pandemic has fast-tracked the adoption of technology across functions in India and has set in motion the largest work-from-home experiment of our generation.
 Our data has reflected the same showing a consistent rise in searches for remote jobs, – Sashi Kumar, Managing Director, Indeed India, in a statement on Monday.